sachin-shetty/bifrost/docs/deployment.md

 Sometimes for better performance, you may need multiple hops of bifrost before your traffic hits your application server.
 Consider a case where your application is deployed in some local datacenter in east coast and most of your users are in Singapore.
 One possible deployment option would be deploy a bifrost hop in Singapore which directly routes traffic to your application in east coast, but this may not produce best results.
 A multi-hop  approach would be better for such use cases

-1. Deploy a hop in US East Cloud.
+1. Deploy a hop in US East.
 Configure routes to send traffic to your app
 2. Deploy a hop in Singapore.
 Configure routes to send traffic to US East Hop
 3. Point the DNS A record to Singapore hop